PastIn Person

 National Convenor at Safai Karmachari Andolan

-Bezwada Wilson is an Indian human rights activist and National Convenor of the Safai Karmachari Andolan, campaigning for the eradication of manual scavenging in India.
-He is a recipient of the Ramon Magsaysay Award.
+Bezwada Wilson is an Indian human rights activist and 2016 Ramon Magsaysay Award winner.
+He co-founded and serves as National Convenor of the Safai Karmachari Andolan, campaigning for the eradication of manual scavenging in India.

 Flavia Agnes